 - Add the caster sugar and stir to combine

 - Place on a high heat and stir until bubbling

 - Turn heat down to a gentle rolling boil and leave for 15minutes

 - Don’t leave unattended and stir occasionally, the condensed milk will halve in volume and go a wallpaper paste colour!

-- Remove from the heat, pour into a glass heatproof jug and cool to room temperature, this will take about an hour.
+- Remove from the heat, pour into a glass heatproof jug and cool to room temperature, this will take about 30 minutes

 - Add the cooled condensed milk and stir to combine

 - Take your metal loaf tin and begin to layer your cherry/chocolate ice cream dessert.

 - Make sure you set aside a few of the better-looking brownie chunks for decorating.